Omacetaxine mepesuccinate

 HHT is a natural plant alkaloid derived from Cephalotaxus fortunei.
 HHT and related compound esters of cephalotaxine were described first in 1970, and were the subject of intensive research efforts by Chinese investigators to clarify their role as anticancer and antileukemic agents from the 1970s until the present.
 It was approved by the US FDA in October 2012 for the treatment of adult patients with CML with resistance and/or intolerance to two or more tyrosine kinase inhibitors (TKIs).

 Medical uses

-Omacetaxine/homoharringtonine is indicated for use as a treatment for patients with chronic myeloid leukaemia who are resistant or intolerant of tyrosine kinase inhibitors.
+Omacetaxine/homoharringtonine was indicated for use as a treatment for patients with chronic myeloid leukaemia who are resistant or intolerant of tyrosine kinase inhibitors.

 In June 2009, results of a long-term open label Phase II study were published, which investigated the use of omacetaxine infusions in CML patients.
 After twelve months of treatment, about one third of patients showed a cytogenetic response.
 A study in patients who had failed imatinib and who had the drug resistant T315I mutation achieved cytogenetic response in 28% of patients and hematologic response in 80% of patients, according to preliminary data.

 Phase I studies including a small number of patients have shown benefit in treating myelodysplastic syndrome (MDS, 25 patients) and acute myelogenous leukaemia (AML, 76 patients).
 Patients with solid tumors did not benefit from omacetaxine.